 Wildwood approves backpack ban on boardwalk following unruly Memorial Day weekend crowds

 WILDWOOD, N.J.
-(CBS) -- The Wildwood Board of Commissioners on Wednesday approved a ban on backpacks and other large bags on its boardwalks and beaches, which takes effect immediately.
+(CBS) -- The City of Wildwood Board of Commissioners on Wednesday approved a ban on backpacks and other large bags on its boardwalks and beaches, which takes effect immediately.

 Wildwood city leaders are trying to keep a repeat of what happened last month from happening again.
 Officials issued a state of emergency over Memorial Day weekend because of large unruly crowds.
 Beachgoer Timothy Blakeslee, of Wildwood, said he sometimes thinks twice about bringing his daughter to the beach.